Finnish Language and Culture 1 (5 cr)

 Learning assignments

 There will be homework and exercises for the students to do.
-All assignments must be submitted within the agreed schedule.
-The deadlines are available in Moodle.

-Continuous assessment 20 %
+Continuous assessment 15 %

 Regular and active participation is crucial to your progress.
 Coming in time, being prepared, doing activities, answering questions and speaking Finnish as much as possible are all part of the continuous demonstration of your language skills.